SPAD S.XIII: Intro flight

-The first of Béchereau's designs to fly with the new, gear-reduction HS.8B engine design series was the S.XII in its HS.8BeC (or "HS-38") version, which was armed with an unusual 37 mm cannon that fired through the propeller shaft.
+The first of Béchereau's designs to fly with the new, reduction gear HS.8B engine design series was the S.XII in its HS.8BeC (or "HS-38") version, which was armed with an unusual 37 mm cannon that fired through the propeller shaft.
 However, this aircraft only saw limited use, having been rapidly followed into production by the more conventionally armed S.XIII, which was deemed to be a preferable configuration by several French pilots and officials.
 Aviation author C.F.
 Andrews has claimed that a large portion of the credit for the S.XIII lies with Marc Birkigt, the designer of the engine, who had chosen to introduce various innovative features upon it, such as monobloc aluminium cylinders, which were furnished with screwed-in steel liners, which improved its performance.

-On 4 April 1917, the SPAD S.XIII performed its maiden flight.
-An early distinguishing feature of the S.XIII - as with the SPAD S.XII - was that its similarly-geared HS.8Be V8 engine mandated a left-handed propeller rotating in the opposite rotation to the earlier, direct-drive HS.8A-powered S.VII.
-Early on, similarly to the British Sopwith Dolphin also powered with HS.8B-series geared V8s, problems were encountered with the HS.8B engine's gearing; however, Béchereau opted to persist with the engine, which was soon refined and became fairly reliable.
-Efforts to ramp up production of the type commenced almost immediately after the first flight was conducted.
-Within months of its first flight, the S.XIII had not only entered service with the Aéronautique Militaire but had quickly proven itself to be a successful fighter.
+The SPAD S.XIII flew for the first time on 4 April 1917.
+An early distinguishing feature of the S.XIII – as with the SPAD S.XII – was that its similarly geared HS.8Be V8 engine had a left-handed propeller, which rotating in the opposite rotation to the earlier, direct-drive HS.8A-powered S.VII.
+Early on, similarly to the British Sopwith Dolphin also powered with HS.8B-series geared V8s, problems were encountered with the gearing, however, Béchereau persisted with the engine, which soon became fairly reliable.
+Production was ramped up almost immediately after the first flight.
+Within months of its first flight, the S.XIII had not only entered service with the Aéronautique Militaire, but had proven itself to be a successful fighter.